Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Statistical Analysis Based on Data

 \section{Statistical Analysis Based on Data}

-\textbf{Identifying Commuters from the Same Household.} To obtain the actual number of commuter households from the data, we take reference of the 7-th Census of Shijiazhuang, revealing the proportion of households from one-person to six-person to be 0.12, 0.27, 0.23, 0.19, 0.097, and 0.093 respectively.
-According to the demographic yearbook, one commuter can support up to 1.92 people, hence 422,454 commuters can support a maximum of $N_{p} = 811112$ people.
+\textbf{Identifying commuters from the same household.} To obtain the actual number of commuter households from the data, we take reference of the 7-th Census of Shijiazhuang~\cite{hbpopcensus}, revealing the proportion of households from one-person to six-person to be 0.12, 0.27, 0.23, 0.19, 0.097, and 0.093 respectively.
+According to the demographic yearbook~\cite{census2017}, one commuter can support up to 1.92 people, hence 422,454 commuters can support a maximum of $N_{p} = 811112$ people.
 Denoting $p_i$ is the proportion of households with $i$ members, the number of households with $i$ members is $n_i=p_i\times N$, where $N$ is the total number of households.
 The number one-person to six-person households are found to be 30,870, 69,458, 59,168, 48,878, 24,953, and 23,924 respectively.

 Next, we assumed that the number of commuters in one household is just the supply minimum $n_c^{min}$, or $n_c^{min}-1$, without considering supply redundancy.
-Therefore, the potential number of commuters in households with different number of members is shown in the following table:
+Therefore, the potential number of commuters in households with different number of members is shown in the Supplementary Table S1.

 Thus, the number of households with different number of commuters can be calculated, taking two-person households as examples:

 where $N_{p}^{2}$ is the total number of people in $2$-person households; $N_{c}^{2}$ is the total number of commuters in $2$-person households ; $n_{2}^{j}$ is the number of $j$-commuter families in $2$-person households.
 Thus, the actual number of different commuter households in the data can be calculated, with the number of households from single-commuter to four-commuter households to be 108,515, 90,843, 40,076, and 3,006 respectively.